Austin-from-TX/band-aid/README.md

 # band-aid
-BandAid is a unique take on the popular website [BandCamp](https://bandcamp.com) built using React/Redux front end technologies with an Express server backend.
-It will allow users to sign up as an artist and upload music to be streamed onsite.
+BandAid is a unique take on the popular [BandCamp](https://bandcamp.com) web app.
+BandAid users will be able to login and share audio files that will be available for live streaming by other users.
+More information will be provided in this wiki throughout project development.

 BandAid is hosted on Heroku at https://band-aid-react.herokuapp.com/